Flotomate/product_docs/source/admin/admin-organization.rst

    can also select a sub-department) for which you want to set time.
    Give a name to the time profile.

+5. You can set the business hours as default.

-5. We have two options for setting working hours: **24hrs x 7days** and **Custom hours**.
+6. We have two options for setting working hours: **24hrs x 7days** and **Custom hours**.
 You can select any one of them.

     To set custom hours: